cossio/TruncatedNormal.jl/README.md

 [![codecov.io](http://codecov.io/github/cossio/TruncatedNormal.jl/coverage.svg?branch=master)](http://codecov.io/github/cossio/TruncatedNormal.jl?branch=master)

+Mean of the truncated standard normal distribution:

     tnmean(a,b)

-Mean of the truncated standard normal distribution
+Mean of the truncated normal distribution, where μ,σ are the mean and standard deviation of the untruncated
+distribution:

     tnmean(a, b, μ, σ)

-Mean of the truncated normal distribution, where μ,σ are the mean and standard deviation of the untruncated distribution.
+Variance of the truncated standard normal distribution:

     tnvar(a,b)

-Variance of the truncated standard normal distribution
+Variance of the truncated normal distribution, where μ,σ are the mean and standard deviation of the untruncated
+distribution:

     tnvar(a, b, μ, σ)

-Variance of the truncated normal distribution, where μ,σ are the mean and standard deviation of the untruncated distribution.